apache/thrift/test/README.md

 at the moment, this starts the test.sh script which does the real cross test with different transports, protocols and languages.

-Unit tests for languages ar usually located under lib/<lang>/test/ cross language tests according to [ThriftTest.thrift](ThriftTest.thrift) shall be provided for every language including executables with the following command line interface for servers:
+Unit tests for languages are usually located under lib/<lang>/test/ cross language tests according to [ThriftTest.thrift](ThriftTest.thrift) shall be provided for every language including executables with the following command line interface for servers: